turingschool/curriculum/source/projects/blogger.markdown

   :padding-top 20px
 ```

-But our application isn't setup to load that stylesheet yet.
-We need to make a change to our view templates.
+If you refresh the page, it should look slightly different!
+But we didn't add a reference to this stylesheet in our HTML; how did Rails know how to use it?
+The answer lies in Rails' default layout.

 ### Working with Layouts

 We've created about a dozen view templates between our different models.
+Imagine that Rails _didn't_ just figure it out.
+How would we add this new stylesheet to all of our pages?
 We _could_ go into each of those templates and add a line like this at the top:

 ```ruby
 <%= stylesheet_link_tag 'styles' %>